-The small group of five was the perfect size.
+The small group of five was a perfect size.

 It is an hour and a half boat ride to the Coiba Islands but Alberto mixed it up with a couple of dives along the way.
 Within the very first dive of this trip, we saw sharks.
 Some of them hung out on the ocean floor while the others swam around.

 “Sharks Guaranteed,” claims the Coiba Dive Center website.
-And they deliver right off the bat.
+And they deliver right off the boat, right off the bat.

 “That kind of looks like James Bond island,” Jenifer said.
 I’ve never been there, but an Asian tour is in our future, and Thailand is a definite stop.

-There were a lot of tiny hermit crabs on the sand and they started grabbing the little pieces of food that fell between our pruny fingers.
-Several hermit crab brawls broke out as the clumsy, asymmetrical crustaceans fought for the airdopped Stax chips.
+There were a lot of tiny hermit crabs on the sand and they started grabbing the little pieces of food that fell between our pruney fingers.
+Several hermit crab brawls broke out as the clumsy, asymmetrical crustaceans fought for the airdropped Stax chips.

 “And eventually they will just wrap themselves in seaweed, like sweatpants!”
-Jenifer replied.
-We had us a funny bunch.
+Jenifer said.

 I was feeling a bit of anxiety before each dive but tried to ignore it and instead thought about the feeling on my last dive in Bocas del Toro where I fell in love with diving.

 The second dive was just as good, teeming with underwater life.
 We saw more sharks, moray eels, turtles, rays, sea snakes, lobster, all kinds of fish, and an octopus whose body was the size of two softballs.